SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

 2. **Name an description** - It is very important to give informative and precise names to the elements that comprise your GoldSim models.
 Likewise, short descriptions can be very helpful for your future self.

-### Step 1 -  Introduce a pool
+### 1 -  Introduce a pool

 In GoldSim, Pool elements encode state variables.
 State variables are the most important element in a model, so that is where we should start.
 Let's start building our model by introducing a Pool element.
 Right click in any point of the graphics pane, select 'Insert Element', go to 'Stocks', and then choose a pool.
+Introduce the following information:

 **Suggested name**: 'Tank'